Phonon-blocked junction calorimeter: Noise and energy resolution

 \section{Noise and energy resolution}

-The energy resolution, $\Delta E$, is the key measure of a microcalorimeter's performance in detecting the energy of individual particles.
-While the introduction addressed that the intrinsic resolution is limited by thermodynamic fluctuation noise (TFN), as expressed by $\Delta E_\mathrm{intrinsic} = 2.35\sqrt{k_B T_B^2 C_\tth}$, additional noise sources must be considered in practical applications for accurate performance analysis.
-One major contributor is shot noise, which arises from the fluctuations in the number of electrons passing through the voltage-biased tunnel junction, generating noise in both electrical and heat currents\cite{Blanter2000,Anghel2001,Golubev2001}.
-Furthermore, amplifier noise from the readout electronics and Johnson noise from the absorber's resistance also contribute to the overall noise budget.
+The FWHM energy resolution, $\Delta E$, is the key measure of the performance of a microcalorimeter in detecting the energy of individual quanta.
+While the introduction addressed the fact that the resolution is intrinsically linked to thermodynamic fluctuations of energy between the absorber and the bath, as expressed by $\Delta E_\mathrm{intrinsic} = 2.35\sqrt{k_B T_B^2 C_\tth}$, all major noise sources must be considered in practical devices in more detail for accurate performance analysis.
+For our device, the first important contribution is from the power fluctuations due to thermal phonons traveling in and out of the absorber, often called phonon noise.
+Another unavoidable major contributor is shot noise of the junctions, which arises from fluctuations in the number of electrons passing through the voltage-biased tunnel junction, generating noise in both electrical and heat currents\cite{Blanter2000,Anghel2001,Golubev2001}.
+Furthermore, amplifier noise from the readout electronics and Johnson noise from the resistance of the absorber can also contribute to the overall noise budget.
 As a result, only signal power exceeding the combined noise power from all these sources will carry useful information about the absorbed particle.

-To accurately account for these various noise sources, the minimal measurable energy $\Delta E$ can be estimated by examining the total noise power spectral density in the frequency domain.
-For stationary noise, the measurement in each frequency interval, $\dd \omega$, is statistically independent of others, and the FWHM energy resolution is given by\cite{Moseley1984}:
+To accurately account for these various noise sources, $\Delta E$ can be estimated by examining the total noise power spectral density in the frequency domain.
+For stationary noise, the measurement in each angular frequency interval, $\dd \omega$, is statistically independent of others, and the FWHM energy resolution, assuming optimal filtering and an instantaneous absorption event\cite{enss2005}, is given by\cite{enss2005,Moseley1984}

 where $\NEP_\tot(\omega)$ represents the total noise equivalent power, which defines the signal power required in a 1-Hz bandwidth to match the noise.